 Relentless fighting is leaving people without clean water, food, hospitals, and schools.

-Since April 2017, there have been more than 1,073,082 suspected cases of cholera, and more than 2,263 deaths from this preventable disease as a direct result of conflict.
+Since April 2017, there have been more than one million suspected cases of cholera, and at least 2,263 deaths from this preventable disease as a direct result of conflict.
 This is the largest and fastest-spreading cholera outbreak in recorded history.

-Since July 2015, Oxfam has reached 1.5 million people in nine governorates of Yemen with water and sanitation services, cash assistance, and food vouchers.
+Since July 2015, Oxfam and our partners have reached 2.8 million people with assistance including water and sanitation services, cash assistance, and food vouchers.

-In response to a cholera outbreak, Oxfam is delivering water, sanitation, and hygiene to help prevent the spread of the disease.
+In response to the cholera outbreak, Oxfam is delivering water, sanitation, and hygiene to help prevent the spread of the disease.

-Use your voice to help people in Yemen.
+Use your voice: Tell the US to stop fueling war in Yemen.

 Support Oxfam's work to save lives.